jeffwright13/pytest-insight/misc/valuable metrics.md

 P/F(XF is considered P; XP is considered F)/Rerun/Warn/Err numbers and percentages

-Avail for: All sessions / Last N sessions / between X and Y sessions ago / Date range / only suts in list /
+These stats should be available for: All sessions / Last N sessions / between X and Y sessions ago / Date range / only suts in list /

 We want to build an interactive UI of some sort that allows loading of profile[s] (so as to get a colection of TestSessions to analyze); creation of new queries; display of stats based on those querie responses (essentially list of sessions); comparison

-insights-new --generate-sample